 Technical Implementation

-Qrafter implements encryption through the RNCryptor library.
+Qrafter implements encryption through the RNCryptor v3 format.
 I selected this library because its developer follows strict standards for encryption and the implementation has been thoroughly audited.
+The format provides:

 How It Works